Cooper Hewitt director steps down amid controversy over her wedding

 The director of the Cooper Hewitt, Smithsonian Design Museum—the most prestigious design museum in the United States—abruptly resigned last week.
 The New York Times reports that Caroline Baumann was forced to quit after a probe into her September 2018 wedding.

-The Smithsonian’s inspector general investigated how Baumann, who is a member of the Fast Company Impact Council, acquired both a dress and venue for her wedding, following a staff complaint.
+Following a staff complaint, the Smithsonian’s inspector general investigated how Baumann, who is a member of the Fast Company Impact Council, acquired both a dress and venue for her wedding.
 The cocktail dress Baumann wore was commissioned from Brooklyn designer Samantha Sleeper.
 Sleeper advertises rates for dresses starting at $3,000 on her site, but charged Baumann $750.
 According to Sleeper, agents insinuated that Baumann had used her stature at Cooper Hewitt to negotiate a lower rate, though Sleeper and emails of the exchange that she provided both refute this claim.

 As for the venue, Baumann celebrated her wedding at the 16-acre LongHouse Reserve in East Hampton.
 The property is run by a nonprofit founded by textile designer Jack Lenor Larsen, who also lives on the property.
 Use of the property was offered to her free by Larsen, who won a Cooper Hewitt Award in 2015.
 His nonprofit was also allowed free use of a conference room at Cooper Hewitt for board meetings.